 However, while their service is practical for German users, travelers, who typically need to call internationally, do not benefit from these carriers’ international rates exceeding $2 per minute.

-In 2007, a smaller telecom company sprung up that caters specifically to foreigners and tourists traveling to Germany who need to make international calls.
+In the mid-2000s, a smaller telecom company sprung up that caters specifically to foreigners and tourists traveling to Germany who need to make international calls.
 International calls to most countries, including the US and Canada, cost only 0.09 Euros (currently about $0.13) per minute.

 As Ortel uses the E Plus infrastructure, coverage and quality are not compromised.
 So how does one actually tap into this service?